Publications

 The induction of broad and potent immunity by vaccines is the key focus of research efforts aimed at protecting against HIV-1 infection.
 Soluble native-like HIV-1 envelope glycoproteins have shown promise as vaccine candidates as they can induce potent autologous neutralizing responses in rabbits and non-human primates.
 In this study, monoclonal antibodies were isolated and characterized from rhesus macaques immunized with the BG505 SOSIP.664 trimer to better understand vaccine-induced antibody responses.
 Our studies reveal a diverse landscape of antibodies recognizing immunodominant strain-specific epitopes and non-neutralizing neo-epitopes.
 Additionally, we isolated a subset of mAbs against an epitope cluster at the gp120-gp41 interface that recognize the highly conserved fusion peptide and the glycan at position 88 and have characteristics akin to several human-derived broadly neutralizing antibodies.

-Immunity Aug.
+Nature Aug.
 31, 2020

 Structural and functional evaluation of de novo-designed, two-component nanoparticle carriers for HIV Env trimer immunogens